 We now have a further three years of data into the impact of this approach.

-In summary, our aggregated data shows that utilising a blended approach to assessment:
+In summary, our aggregated data shows that utilizing a blended approach to assessment:

 - Increases diversity – We have observed effect sizes between demographic groups decrease using a blended approach compared to a single-method approach